mfbonfigli/go_cesium_tiler/README.md

 ##### Version 2.0.0
 * Most of the code has been rewritten from the ground up, achieving much faster tiling with lower memory usage
 * Uses Proj v9.5.0: all projections supported by the Proj library are automatically supported by gocesiumtiler.
+* Able to autodetect CRS from GeoTIFF or WKT metadata embedded in the LAS VLRs.
 * Experimentally supports 3D Tiles v1.1 (GLTF) in addition to v1.0 (PNTS)
 * Allows merging multiple LAS files into a single 3D tile
 * New options to fine tune the sampling quality: min points per tile, resolution and max tree depth